jakesauter/machine_learning/README.md

 Also during my last semester at SUNY Oswego I had the pleasure of taking a **Non-parametric Statistics Course** in which we reviewed **ANOVA**, while covering implemetnations in the **R programming language**

 Analaysis of Variance (ANOVA) is a statisitical test to **analyze the differences among group means in a sample**.
+In order for the **parametric** version of ANOVA to be valid,
+* The distribution of the **residuals** of the group means the values within each group must be Normally distributed.
+* The variances of all of the groups are equal
+* No temporal or spatial (or any other in fact) trend is present
+* Data values are independent and random

 LINKS TO HOMEWORK IN WHICH ANOVA WAS COVERED